• Find My Drone

 Pros

-• RAW/DNG photo support for editing flexibility
+• RAW/DNG photo support gives real editing flexibility at an entry-level price

 Cons

-• No tracking or Follow Me modes
+• No subject tracking or Follow Me, framing is fully manual

 Potensic Atom 2